Frank Zappa's musical language

 This is a test (transcription).

 See for instance "Times beach II & III" (below), "Number 6" (You are what you is section), "Gross man" (next section) and "Overture to Uncle Sam".
 The last composition stems from the ZFT release "Frank Zappa for president".
-This CD contains another example of atonal counterpoint, called "Medieval ensemble", a rather frenetic example.
+This CD contains another example of atonal counterpoint, called "Medieval ensemble", possibly the most extensive instance of Zappa applying counterpoint.
+A little outtake from "Medieval ensemble" is included in the Jazz from hell section.

 1. Intro